Skip to content

 Is Whereby or Pexip a safe choice despite not being EU-incorporated?

 Whereby and Pexip are both incorporated in Norway, an EEA country that applies GDPR and is part of the European Economic Area but not an EU member state.
-Both receive a 4/5 compliance score on EU Vetted's editorial assessment, reflecting the non-EU but privacy-aligned regulatory environment.
+EU Vetted lists both with EEA jurisdiction and no US corporate parent, while noting they are not EU-owned, the key gap relative to French or German alternatives.
+Their overall CLOUD Act exposure, once sub-processors are accounted for, is rated Material (Pexip) and Minor (Whereby).
 Norway is not subject to the CLOUD Act through its corporate structure, making Norwegian-incorporated companies a lower-risk choice than US-incorporated ones.
 Adequacy for EU data transfers to Norway applies through the EEA Agreement.